 A court order to protect a person, their children and their property from another person’s behaviour.
 Personal safety intervention orders may be known as restraining or apprehended violence orders in other states and territories.

 You should contact the police if you are in immediate danger or feel unsafe.

-See the family violence website to make an application for an intervention order against a family member, partner or ex-partner.
+Go to the family violence page to make an application for an intervention order against a family member, partner or ex-partner.